 During the past several decades, at least since the late 1980s, Oregon’s economy and population have been on a generally expansionary trend.
 Population typically grew about 1 percent per year, primarily due to net in-migration – more people moving into Oregon compared with the number moving out.

 Because the population has been steadily expanding, it can be helpful to look at the construction industry’s total jobs relative to overall employment.
-This tells us the percent of total nonfarm jobs employed by the industry.
 Over the past 30 years, construction has employed between 4 percent and 6 percent of Oregon’s total nonfarm payroll employment.
 The lowest share during this period occurred in 1992, when 4 percent were employed in construction.
 Not far behind was the period from 2010 through 2012 when about 4.2 percent of payroll jobs were found in construction.

 The housing-price boom leading up to the last recession coincided with the biggest share of construction jobs, as construction employed 6 percent of all nonfarm payroll jobs during much of 2006 and 2007.
-Currently, Oregon’s construction industry isn’t quite as concentrated as that period, with 5.7 percent of nonfarm jobs in the industry as of July of this year.
+Currently, Oregon’s construction industry isn’t quite as concentrated as that period, with 5.5 percent of nonfarm jobs in the industry as of October of this year.
+This is moderately above the 4.9 percent average over the past 30 years.

 Leading up to the past two national recessions, Oregon’s construction employment has either trended downward, as was the case in 1997 through 2000, or abruptly tanked, as occurred just prior to, and certainly during, the recession of 2008 and 2009.
-The good news is that construction employment in Oregon has grown quite rapidly over the past few years and hasn’t shown any sign of downturn yet.
+Over the past 12 months, the industry has stalled at a high level of employment, following rapid growth over the past several years.

 One of the reasons that the current economic expansion – both in Oregon and at the national level – has been so long and persistent is due to the pattern of housing starts.
 In the several years immediately following the last recession, building permits and housing starts were very low by historic standards.
 The low level of residential construction activity and spending was a limiting factor for economic growth, given that new-home building is a major component of change in the overall dollar value of economic activity for a region.
 In Oregon, residential building permits (single-family and multi-family combined) stagnated near an average monthly rate of 600 during 2009 through 2011, but have since climbed to the current rate of 1,700 per month.
 Despite the near-tripling of monthly housing permits in the timespan, we’re still well below peak levels seen during several periods during the 1990s and mid-2000s, not to mention the house-building boom in the late 1970s, when building permit activity was double the current level.